Diagnosis

 Peripheral nerve transfer

-Your surgeon can bypass a damaged section of nerve by connecting a healthy nerve to restore function.
+To restore function, a surgeon can bypass a damaged section of nerve and connect to a healthy nerve.

 Restoring function